 Foreign visitors flock to Vaughan Mills, one of the largest malls in Canada, located beside Canada's Wonderland.
 It has almost 1.3 million square feet (110,000 square meters) of retail space.
-Vaughn Mills is open 362 days a year, closing only on Good Friday, Easter Sunday, and Christmas Day.
+Vaughan Mills is open 362 days a year, closing only on Good Friday, Easter Sunday, and Christmas Day.

 The Legoland Discovery Centre is an indoor family attraction located at the mall.